isc-projects/kea/doc/sphinx/arm/ext-gss-tsig.rst

         "command": "gss-tsig-rekey-all"
     }

-An example response informing that a rekey was scheduled:
+Here is an example of a response indicating that a rekey was performed:

 .. code-block:: json